eumel8/cosignwebhook/README.md

               key: COSIGNPUBKEY
 ```

-Note: The secret MUST be names `cosignwebhook` and the data values MIST be names `COSIGNPUBKEY`
+Note: The secret MUST be named `cosignwebhook` and the data values MIST be names `COSIGNPUBKEY`

 # Test